pseudonative/DevStudy/kubernetes_in_action.md

 kdel po mongodb

+# you have to delete the pvc in order for the pv to delete

+❯ kdel pvc --all
+persistentvolumeclaim "mongodb-pvc" deleted

 ❯ kdel pv --all
 persistentvolume "mongodb-pv" deleted

-❯ kdel pvc --all
-persistentvolumeclaim "mongodb-pvc" deleted

                                                                                        ○ jaykube
 ❯ kg pvc